prototypefund/reproducible-website/_posts/2016-12-06-reproducible-builds-berlin-meeting.markdown

 The exact content of the meeting will be shaped by the participants, but here are the main goals:

-  * Update &amp; exchange about the status of reproducible builds in various projects.
+  * Update & exchange about the status of reproducible builds in various projects.
   * Improve collaboration both between and inside projects.
   * Expand the scope and reach of reproducible builds to more projects.
   * Work together and hack on solutions.